|

 at the floor will be covered with baseboard.
 Use a drywall foot lift to hold the panel 5/8" above the floor while driving

-nails or screws.
 Regular core 1/2" drywall panels are recommended for single-layer wall application in new residential

 construction.
 3/8" panels are recommended for ceilings in residential repair and remodeling in single or double-layers.